Fungal nail infections

 Also known as onychomycosis, fungal nail infections are more common in toenails than in fingernails.
 The fungal infection develops gradually and can be difficult to treat.

-An infection in the nail can have an impact on daily activities.
-A fingernail infection can affect dexterity, while toenail infections can interfere with walking and exercise.
+An infection in the nail can significantly impact daily activities.
+A fingernail infection can affect dexterity, while a toenail infection can interfere with walking and exercise.

 Diagnosis of the condition can usually be made by the physical and visible characteristics of infection, also known as the clinical picture.
 Otherwise, a sample of the infected nail(s) can be taken and tested to determine a diagnosis.

 If left untreated, a fungal nail infection can cause pain and permanent damage to your nails.
-The infection can also spread to other body parts in people with suppressed immune systems.
+The infection can also spread to other parts of the body in people with suppressed immune systems.

 It is important to treat your fungal nail infection to prevent further damage to the nail.